a-b/Home-Automation/README.md

   username: mqtt
   password: password
 ```
-- Save the file and reboot the server
+Save the file and reboot the server
-**sudo reboot**

-- logon to your HA site and verify that your configuration is working!
+logon to your HA site and verify that your configuration is working!

 ## Removing snapshots ##